apoorvasaraswat5/HumanDetection/README.md

+# Human Detection in Videos and Audios

+Fall 2023
+Team members - Apoorva Saraswat, Krisna Lach, Matthew Weiner, Peter Tran, Ryan Baker, Xingyu Bian

+## Goal

+To build a model that detects humans in the video based on the video and audio and creates thumbnail of faces found in the video along with their timestamps to make it easier to find people.

+## Utility

+A law enforcement official can use our tool while procesing videos and view timestamps where specific people appeared in the video.
+This can save their time and make it easier for them to process videos.

+## Dataset

+Dataset used - TBD

-# HumanDetection
+# Sample Output

+TBD

+## Project Setup

+TBD

 ## Meeting Logs -
-9/24/23 Meeting notes -

-For now let's come up with what we're doing next week.
-Feel free to add in a thread

-Decide roles
+**Week of 9/18/23 - 9/24/23: 1**

+- Decided roles for team members and divided the tasks accordingly for finding dataset, building a working model, and create UI mock up design.
-Set up Jira, github, decision documentation
+- Set up JIRA, GitHub, and Figma.

-Come up with user flow

-Find ~10 video datasets that we can potentially use

-If we plan to use separate models for audio and video, find the SOTA for each

-Create Proof of concept

-Find a working model to detect humans in photo/video

-Audio detection and video detection for humans

-Goal -

-detect humans in video along with audio

-group similar faces and add timestamp to make it easier to find people

-add a way to submit a video through frontend and process it in backend (API centered)

-create benchmarks to improve the model

-Tasks -
+- Decided tech stack:

-Plan is to swap people between teams later on.

-find a good dataset for video and audio - Matthew, Krisna

-find a good working model online (hugging face, etc) and create a working demo backend and create a document - Xingyu, Apoorva

-design team for mock up UI (using Figma) - Ryan, Peter

-Tech Stack -

-BackEnd - Python, JS, Django, Fast API
+- BackEnd: Python, JS, Django, Fast API

-ML - PyTorch, Transformers (Hugging Face, to fine tune models)
+- ML: PyTorch, Transformers (Hugging Face, to fine tune models)

-FrontEnd - NextJS, React, Svelte
+- FrontEnd: NextJS, React, Svelte
+- Planned to create proof of concep by 9/28/23.

+**Week of 9/25/23 - 10/1/23: 2**
+- TBD

+**Week of 10/2/23 - 10/8/23: 3**
+- TBD

+**Week of 10/9/23 - 10/15/23: 4**
+- TBD

+**Week of 10/16/23 - 10/22/23: 5**
+- TBD

+**Week of 10/23/23 - 10/29/23: 6**
+- TBD

+**Week of 10/30/23 - 11/5/23: 7**
+- TBD

+**Week of 11/6/23 - 11/12/23: 8**
+- TBD

+**Week of 11/13/23 - 11/19/23: 9**
+- TBD

+**Week of 11/20/23 - 11/26/23: 10**
+- TBD

+**Week of 11/27/23 - 12/3/23: 11**
+- TBD

+**Week of 12/4/23 - 12/10/23: 12**
+- TBD